Remedy1995/blogs-project/README.md

 pip install -r requirements.txt

 Step 5: Run Migrations
-They should run the Django migrations to set up the database:
+you should run the Django migrations to set up the database:

 python manage.py migrate

 Step 6 : Run the Django Server:
-After installing the dependencies, they can run the Django app with:
+After installing the dependencies, you can run the Django app with:

 python manage.py runserver
-This will start the Django development server, and they should be able to access the app via http://127.0.0.1:8000/ in their browser.
+This will start the Django development server, and you should be able to access the app via http://127.0.0.1:8000/ in their browser.

 Blogs